ashwinsridharan/Customer-Acq-Ret/README.md

 <img src="img/bank.jpg?raw=true"/>

 ## INTRODUCTION
 Data Mining helps in the process of optimized targeting, making it easier for banks to instantly identify the high-value customer segments most likely to respond.
-The customer base can further expand by acquiring the right type of customer.
+The customer base can be further expanded by acquiring the right type of customer.
 Based on a report, it was seen the banks that adopted data & analytics had an increase of about 10%  in new customer opportunities over a year. <br>

 Also data mining helps banks and financial institutions retain their customers.
 It: <br>